jetthoughts/jetthoughts.github.io/content/blog/red-flags-watch-for-in-big-pr-when-stop-split-or-rework-development-productivity/index.md

 ## Actionable Steps

 When you identify these red flags, the first step is to **acknowledge the problem**.
 Decide to **stop working on the current PR**.
 Then, **schedule time to break the PR into smaller, more focused ones**.
 Each smaller PR should handle only one issue or change and be merged separately.
 This approach speeds up reviews, reduces errors, and makes testing easier.
-More we shared in
+More we shared in [What to Do When You Have a Big PR Blocking Other Issues](https://jetthoughts.com/blog/what-do-when-you-have-big-pr-blocking-other-issues-development-productivity/).

 ---